esesmuedgars/IdeaKit/README.md

 [Accelerate](https://developer.apple.com/documentation/accelerate) framework provides Apple developers with a high-performance, energy-efficient computation library for large-scale mathematical or image-based calculations.
 It uses the vector-processing capabilities on CPUs to perform calculations quickly while maintaining efficient energy usage.
 Learn how to process images using Accelerate and vImage in a SwiftUI application in [tutorial](https://www.raywenderlich.com/19456196-swift-accelerate-and-vimage-getting-started) by [Bill Morefield](https://twitter.com/bmorefield).

 Homebrew 3 is now available with an official Apple Silicon support and a new bottle format in formulae.
-Read through a [list the changes](https://brew.sh/2021/02/05/homebrew-3.0.0) by [Mike McQuaid](https://twitter.com/MikeMcQuaid).
+Read through a [list of changes](https://brew.sh/2021/02/05/homebrew-3.0.0) by [Mike McQuaid](https://twitter.com/MikeMcQuaid).

 What makes a good user experience?
 I believe it's safe to say speed is one of the determining factors.
 We devote a noticeable portion of effort refactoring and optimizing our codebases, but did you know Swift documents have a comprehensive [list of tips](https://github.com/apple/swift/blob/main/docs/OptimizationTips.rst#enabling-optimizations) on writing high-performant Swift code?